-- On death before age 75, beneficiaries may take income payments tax-free.
+On death before age 75, beneficiaries may take income payments tax-free.
 Lump sums on death are tax-free up to £1,073,100, with any excess taxable as income to the recipient if retirement benefits have not yet started.
-For deaths after 5 April 2024, the tax can also apply where retirement benefits have started, and lifetime lump sums (PCLS and the tax-free part of UFPLS) are included when testing against the £1,073,100 threshold. - On death at or after age 75, all payments are taxable at the recipient's tax rate(s). - Normally there is no IHT liability (but transfers need to be treated with care).
+For deaths after 5 April 2024, the tax can also apply where retirement benefits have started, and lifetime lump sums (PCLS and the tax-free part of UFPLS) taken after 5 April 2024 are included when testing against the £1,073,100 threshold.
+Where the tax-free limit could be an issue, it may be preferable to set up a drawdown arrangement on death rather than taking a lump sum, with the possibility of encashing the drawdown tax-free very quickly.

+- On death at or after age 75, all payments are taxable at the recipient's tax rate(s). - There is normally no IHT on death before April 2027.